 - Certified pre-owned vehicles: Ensure a certified pre-owned vehicle has a complete inspection report.
 Fraudulent sellers might skip this step, leading to unexpected issues.

 - Inspection reports: Always request and review inspection reports.
 A legitimate seller will provide a comprehensive report detailing the vehicle’s condition.
+Reviewing the details of the warranty and lemon law protections can help if the purchased vehicle has issues related to the vehicle manufacturer.

 - Vehicle history: Check the vehicle’s history for accidents, repairs, and ownership changes.
 A clean history reduces the likelihood of hidden problems.